TraDukTer/SpydReader/README.md

 1. Input text

 SpydReader currently supports input as .txt file and raw text input to the text-based user interface.
+The current iteration only works on Windows.
 The .txt file is read into memory in its entirety, so some software limitations to its length apply.
 The file name can be arbitrary, but the file has to be placed in the /Input folder in the same folder as SpydReader.

 2. Interface